Contents

 example, on the Month View, the

-On the Day and
+In the Day and

-Week Views, the event starting time
+Week Views, event blocks are

-located within its associated time slot.
+located within their associated time slot(s).
+Event times and

 Regardless of the view type, icons will be displayed in the